DROWNTOWN shines a light on towns and cities that experience suffering; where a sickness is aboard the land.

 Choreographer/Director, Rhiannon Faith · Creative Producer, Maddy Morgan · Devised and Performed by Lewis Bramble, Cherie Coleman, Shelley Eva Haden, Thomas Heyes, Donald Hutera, Maddy Morgan · Dramaturgy by Lou Cope · Music Direction by Molly O’Brien · Video by Big Egg Films · Photography by Foteini Christofilopoulou.

-Commissioned by Harlow Playhouse.
-Commissioning support from DanceEast.
-Supported by Brighton Dome and Festival Ltd, Cambridge Junction, South East Dance, charity GamCare (prevention and treatment of problem gambling), and using public funding by Arts Council England.
+Co-produced by Harlow Playhouse.
+Commissioned by Cambridge Junction with commissioning support from DanceEast.
+Supported by Brighton Dome and Festival Ltd, South East Dance, charity GamCare (prevention and treatment of problem gambling), and using public funding by Arts Council England.

 The DROWNTOWN Project includes a series of participatory workshops with people in recovery from addictions.
 The aim of the workshops is to give a voice to people marginalised from their communities.